leetschau/email-validator/README.md

+# Introduction

-Check if the email list is valid.
+Check if the emails in a list file are valid.

+# Usage

-Check email-list.txt with:
+Check emaillist.txt with:

-    python validator.py <email-list>.txt
+    python validator.py emaillist.txt